daveraja/bash-hacks/README.md

    script containing general utility functions that are used across many scripts (e.g., list processing functions), you may end up "sourcing" the same file multiple times.
-To deal with this the import functions an set environment variable named `_MB_IMPORTED_<module_name>`.
-This variable is checked to see if the module has already been loaded and to act accordingly.
-For `mbforce` the file is reloaded regardless, while for `mbimport` the file will be loaded only if it hasn't previously been loaded.
+To deal with this the import functions set an environment variable named `_MB_IMPORTED_<module_name>` that is used to check module has already been loaded.
+The `mbimport` loads a module only once even if the function has been called multiple times.
+On the other hand `mbforce` reloads a module regardless of whether it has been previously loaded.

 3. On exporting.
 The ability to export variables and functions so that they can be inherited by sub-processes complicates things